rekha-balan/azure-docs-test2-pr.nl-NL/articles/iot-hub/iot-hub-device-sdk-c-serializer.md

 To further explore the capabilities of IoT Hub, see:

-* [Simulating a device with the IoT Gateway SDK][lnk-gateway]
+* [Deploying AI to edge devices with Azure IoT Edge][lnk-iotedge]

 [lnk-sdks]: iot-hub-devguide-sdks.md

-[lnk-gateway]: iot-hub-linux-gateway-sdk-simulated-device.md
+[lnk-iotedge]: ../iot-edge/tutorial-simulate-device-linux.md